Interested in being a part of SpiderForest?

 - You must CURRENTLY be actively updating your comic at least once a week, or are scheduled to return from hiatus independent of being accepted.
 Exceptions are made on a case-by-case basis.

 - You must have at least 15 comic updates complete and available to read online.
 NO EXCEPTIONS!

 - You must show the desire to continue your comic, and the diligence to update it to schedule.

 - You must have basic knowledge of HTML/CSS and be able to take responsibility for the maintenance/construction of your own comic site.

 - Maintain a strong web presence: Keep their webcomics updated in a consistent manner (barring the occasional hiatus when life happens) and maintain all aspects of their own comic’s website.
-If you are hosting your comic on a social network, a comic host or an art gallery, you will need to move your main site to our host (free!), or independently host yourself at your own cost.
+If you are hosting your comic on a social network, a comic host or an art gallery, you will need to move your main site to our host (free!), or independently host yourself at your own cost, if accepted.
 For more examples and details, scroll down to “a note about hosting your comic on the web.”